SaschaJohn/kubectl-neat/Readme.md

 # kubectl-neat

-Remove clutter from Kubernetes manifests to make them more readable.
+Remove clutter from Kubernetes manifests to make them more readable!

 ## Demo